ficusjs/ficusjs-site/src/ficusjs.md

 ## Pub/sub event bus

 For communication between components, the event bus provides a topic-based publish/subscribe API.

+## Internationalization (i18n)

+Provides functions for internationalization (i18n) and localization in components.

 ## Reuse with modules